Graphic design courses

 Intensive in-person and online graphic design courses are available at all levels, including for those who are just starting out.
 These shorter training programmes are perfect for those trying to fit their learning around a full or part-time job.

-On this intensive course, you'll learn relevant industry skills from practising graphic designers and graduate with a polished portfolio of work.
+On the course, you'll learn relevant industry skills from practising graphic designers and graduate with a polished portfolio of work.
 The programme takes you through the design process from beginning to end and covers design theory (design principles, typography, colour, design thinking) and industry-standard software such as Adobe InDesign, Adobe Illustrator, Adobe Photoshop and Sketch.
 There are no specific entry requirements, and no previous experience is required.

 If you choose to study the course online, the lectures are delivered via Zoom with additional study materials also provided to its students.